V. K. Pandian

-Vairab Kartikeyan Pandian (also known as V Karthikeyan Pandian, born 29 May 1974), is a retired Indian Administrative Service (IAS) officer of the 2000 batch from the Odisha cadre, known for his close association with Odisha Chief Minister Naveen Patnaik.
+V. Karthikeya Pandian (born 29 May 1974) is a retired Indian Administrative Service (IAS) officer of the 2000 batch from the Odisha cadre, known for his close association with Odisha Chief Minister Naveen Patnaik.
 Pandian has served in various key administrative roles in the state and played a significant part in shaping Odisha's governance and public service delivery mechanisms.

 He held the post of Chairman 5T (Transformational Initiatives) with the rank of a Cabinet Minister during Fifth Naveen Patnaik ministry.
 Prior to this, Pandian served as the Private Secretary to the Chief Minister Naveen Patnaik for 12 years and Secretary to the Chief Minister's Transformational Initiatives of the Odisha Government.

 Personal life

-Pandian was born on 29 May 1974, in Kottampatti, Madurai district, Tamil Nadu and did his schooling in Vellalapatti and Neyveli.
+Pandian was born on 29 May 1974, in Koothappanpatti, Madurai district, Tamil Nadu and did his schooling in Vellalapatti and Neyveli.
 Pandian completed his bachelor's degree in agriculture from the Agricultural College Research Institute, Madurai and later obtained a master's degree from the Indian Agricultural Research Institute, Pusa, New Delhi.
 In 1999, he got selected to Indian Revenue Service and then on 2000, he got selected as Indian Administrative Service officer in the Punjab Cadre through Civil Services Examination.
 Thereafter on spouse grounds he got transferred to Orissa Cadre.

 He is married to Sujata Rout Karthikeyan, a fellow IAS officer of 2000 batch who is an Odia.
 She was the head of Mission Shakti, flagship SHG group project of Odisha with 7 million members.